lelanthran/rotsit/README.md

 deletions are allowed (although it wouldn't conflict even if we did do deletions).

-### I have trouble building this
+### I have trouble building this.
 That's not a question.

 ### When will you provide prebuilt binaries?
 Soon.
 Very soon.
 Possibly not more than a week away from today.
 Check back often.
-Tell your friends too.
+Tell your friends.
+Your family too.
+Maybe the dog as well.
+Everyone should have a look at this :-)